BLE-LTER/ble-handbook/handbook.md

 # df is a R data.frame with "station" column containing station codes
 df <- bleutils::add_cp_cols(df, "station")
 ```

-**Sync the `bleutils` version of station information with the master sheet**

-As field crews sample one-off stations for Core Program samples, new stations may appear in CP data.
-I add even the one-off ones to the master sheet to facilitate use of `bleutils` functions.
-However, this needs to be synced to the internal version that the package has access to.

-After editing the Excel file on Box, I then run `bleutils::update_cp_stations()` on the R console while in sort of "dev mode" for bleutils.
-This goes to the local version of the Box file, checks for any differences between the Box and the `bleutils` versions, and then updates the `bleutils` version if needed.
-Change the `source_file` parameter to point to the Excel sheet on your machine if needed.
-The `sheet` parameter refers to the relevant Excel sheet, and is default set to "lookup".

-After this step,
-- 1. run `devtools::document()` for good measure,
-- 2. then Git commit the change to Github,
-- 3. then run `remotes::install_github("BLE-LTER/bleutils")` again on your local installation of R to install the package again,

-and if you need to use the functions right away:
-- 4. then restart your R session,
-- 5. then load the package again using `library(bleutils)`
-- 6. you can now use the functions with the updated station information

 #### Taxonomy
 In april of 2022 the BLE team (Tim & An) met with Nathan and Kaylie to discuss taxonomy in the stable isotope dataset.
 First time we explicitly discussed how to deal with taxonomy in a BLE context.
 Here are the conclusions: